johndoe31415/x509sak/README.md

   out_crt_filename      Filename of the output certificate.

 optional arguments:
-  -t {rootca,ca,tls-server,tls-client}, --template {rootca,ca,tls-server,tls-client}
-                        Template to use for determining X.509 certificate extensions.
-Can be one of rootca, ca, tls-server, tls- client.
-By default, no extensions are included except for SAN.
   -s subject, --subject-dn subject
                         Certificate's subject distinguished name.
 Defaults to
                         the subject given in the CSR.
-  --san-dns FQDN        Subject Alternative DNS name to include in the
-                        certificate.
-Can be specified multiple times.
-  --san-ip IP           Subject Alternative IP address to include in the CRT.
-                        Can be specified multiple times.
   -d days, --validity-days days
                         Number of days that the newly created certificate will be valid for.
 Defaults to 365 days.
   -h alg, --hashfnc alg
                         Hash function to use for signing.
 Defaults to the default hash function specified in the CA config.
+  -t {rootca,ca,tls-server,tls-client}, --template {rootca,ca,tls-server,tls-client}
+                        Template to use for determining X.509 certificate extensions.
+Can be one of rootca, ca, tls-server, tls- client.
+By default, no extensions are included except for SAN.
+  --san-dns FQDN        Subject Alternative DNS name to include in the
+                        certificate.
+Can be specified multiple times.
+  --san-ip IP           Subject Alternative IP address to include in the CRT.
+                        Can be specified multiple times.
+  --extension key=value
+                        Additional certificate X.509 extension to include on top of the extensions in the template and by the SAN parameters.
+Can be specified multiple times.
   -f, --force           Overwrite the output certificate file if it already
                         exists.
   -v, --verbose         Increase verbosity level.
 Can be specified multiple